 Set a good example and promote good health habits for children by eating healthily and being physically active.
 Provide healthy options for your child's meals and snacks at school. more You can also view inspection reports for the state's school cafeterias.

-Check with your doctor to confirm that your child has received recommended immunizations.
-Be sure children are vaccinated for common infectious diseases such as influenza, pertussis, chickenpox, and measles. more High school students can be immunized against many vaccine-preventable diseases through the state's Vaccinate Before You Graduate program. more
+Make sure that your child has recieved all the immunizations that are required for school entry.
+Children need certain immunizations before entry into pre-k, kindergarten, 7th grade, and 12th grade. more High school students can be immunized against many vaccine-preventable diseases through the state's Vaccinate Before You Graduate program. more

 Every child should have a complete eye exam by age three.
 Serious eye diseases such as Amblyopia (lazy eye) or strabismus (crossed eyes) are correctable with eye patches or surgery if caught early.
 All children entering kindergarten are required by state law to have a vision screening before the start of the school year.